Crime Scene Cleanup

 There is a critical need for proper sanitation of scenes that have spilled blood, tissue or body fluid…all of the above can pose serious health threats when in direct contact with a surface that was exposed but not completely sanitized.
-Health hazards include but are not limited to bloodborne pathogens, harmful bacteria, viruses and diseases.
-Our team of biohazard cleanup members have completed multiple training courses, have successfully restored many environments and are equipped with the best safety gear to ensure they don’t have to worry about their risks and focus on eliminating yours.
+Health hazards include but are not limited to bloodborne pathogens, harmful bacteria, viruses, and diseases.
+Our team of biohazard cleanup members has completed multiple training courses, have successfully restored many environments and are equipped with the best safety gear to ensure they don’t have to worry about their risks and focus on eliminating yours.

 It’s hard to even imagine cleaning up what remains of a loved one after they were taken from you.
-But unfortunately that thought has to cross the mind of people dealing with tragedy.
+But unfortunately, that thought has to cross the mind of people dealing with tragedy.
 Some time or another they have to make the choice: clean up the trauma themselves or hire someone else to do so.
-No one steps in voluntarily, except for professionals like us.
+No one steps involuntarily, except for professionals like us.
 We don’t want to see prolonged suffering.
 It hurts to see people hurting or straining themselves to get through this difficult time but you don’t have to do it alone.

 Insurance Covered Crime Scene Clean up

-The risks of a crime scene linger long after the accused is caught, or the investigation ends because the struggle, blood and other haunting elements are still present.
+The risks of a crime scene linger long after the accused is caught, or the investigation ends because the struggle, blood, and other haunting elements are still present.
 If you are not going to select someone else to clean up what has happened because you don’t think you can afford it, think again!
-Many homeowner and other insurance policies cover our biohazard cleanup services after a crime or trauma.
+Many homeowners and other insurance policies cover our biohazard cleanup services after a crime or trauma.
 We are more than willing to check with your individual policy before we even consider sending our crime scene cleaners out to the environment.
-If money is tight but not the deciding factor in your choice to hire us to restore your home, business or other property we also can help you seek funding through specific State Crime Victim Reimbursement Programs, accept credit cards and can arrange payment plans that are realistic for you.
+If money is tight but not the deciding factor in your choice to hire us to restore your home, business or other property we also can help you seek to fund through specific State Crime Victim Reimbursement Programs, accept credit cards and can arrange payment plans that are realistic for you.

 Don’t face the trauma alone, let the experts restore your property, so that no further harm comes from what has happened.
 We are here for you 24/7/365, always handle your case with confidentiality and can come to your aid quickly.
-Contact Crime Scene Cleanup for crime, trauma or suicide cleanup help today at 1-844-255-2461.
+Contact National Crime Scene Cleanup for crime, trauma or suicide cleanup help today at 1-844-255-2461.